Exclusive Interview: Steve Hodge - Former England Footballer

 "In the game, we were trying to dribble it through water a little bit or trying to pass it through, he was flicking the ball up like a penguin does and volleying it off everywhere, to the people, and it arrived to the people where it was supposed to go.

 "His ball mastery was frightening, I’ve never seen anything like it and it was all left foot.
 You couldn’t deal with his left foot, it was just too good!
 It was a wand.
 Dragging his team to a World Cup final and winning it on his own was something I’ve never seen before and people nowadays talk about Messi and he’s exactly the same.
 Two peas in a pod in a little country really, in terms of population and it’s a freak they produced two players like that."

 Q: What Was It Like Working With Brian Clough?

 "He was very clever.
 His man-management was brilliant.
 He knew me from a kid and he might have pushed the buttons with me to get me wound up because he knew I was a better player when I was angry and he knew some games pre-season, pre-match, he would say something sarcastic about my gear, my haircut, in a funny way that people would laugh at, that he knew would annoy me.

 "And he would remember things like an elephant.
 Unbelievable elephant’s memory, that he’d remember something he’d said four months before that and he’d bring it up at the right time.

 "His teams always won.
-In general, his teams were always in the headlines, so if you were doing well and Nottingham Forest, then in general you were being talked about by the Press and by the TV and he would make sure that if he wanted you in the England squad and thought you deserved it he could push you case.
+In general, his teams were always in the headlines, so if you were doing well and Nottingham Forest, then, in general, you were being talked about by the Press and by the TV and he would make sure that if he wanted you in the England squad and thought you deserved it he could push your case.
 He was a very, very powerful man and for 20 years he ruled the roost."

 Q: How Do You Make It As A Footballer?